urakymzhan/workshop-claofun/README.md

-## workshop-claofun
+## Workshop-claofun

 > Prerequisite install testem library
 - Run this command in your terminal: `npm install testem -g`

-- Best to start solving from pre-work-workshop folder thus is the easiest one.
+Best to start solving from pre-work-workshop folder thus is the easiest one.
-- Then move on to upper folders (loops, objects, arrays etc)
+Then move on to upper folders (loops, objects, arrays etc)

 # Directions: